EddieAbbondanzio/EdsAutoDetailing.com/content/services/headlight-restoration/index.md

 thumb = "/services/headlight-restoration/images/thumb.jpg"
 +++

 Restore foggy headlights to a like new finish.
-Headlights are wetsanded via a multi step process to restore the plastic lenses until they're almost perfect.
+Headlights are wetsanded to restore the plastic lenses until they're almost perfect.
 Helps improve visibility at night.